Ivybridge Town F.C.: History

 The club was established in 1925 and joined the Plymouth & District League in 1926.
 They later became members of the Plymouth & District Combination, which was formed by the league's merger with the Plymouth Combination League.

 In 1992 Ivybridge were founder members of the Devon County League, joining from the Plymouth & District Combination.
 They finished bottom of the league in 1994–95 and again in 1997–98.
 However, a gradual improvement in performances saw them end the 2002–03 season as league runners-up.
 They were runners-up again the following season, also winning the league's Charity Cup.
 They won the Devon Premier Cup in 2004–05, and retained it the following season, in which they were also Devon County League champions.
 In 2007 the Devon County League merged with the South Western League to form the South West Peninsula League, with Ivybridge placed in the Premier Division.

 Following league reorganisation at the end of the 2018–19 season, Ivybridge were placed in the Premier Division East.
+They won the division in 2023–24, earning promotion to the Premier Division of the Western League.